+Figure 2.23 Run-To-Completion

 For instance, Contrail DPDK vRouter is using such a model for GRE encapsulated packet processing.

 Control Threads

-It is possible to create Control Threads.
+It is possible to create control threads.
 Those threads can be used for management/infrastructure tasks and are used internally by DPDK for multi process support and interrupt handling.

 Service Core

 DPDK service cores enables a dynamic way of performing work on DPDK lcores.
-Service core support is built into the EAL, and an API is provided to optionally allow applications to control how the service cores are used at runtime.
+Service core support is built into the EAL and an API is provided to optionally allow applications to control how the service cores are used at runtime.

 DPDK and Poll Mode Drivers (PMD)

-When DPDK is used, Network interfaces are no more managed in Kernel space.
-Regular Linux NIC driver which is usually used to manage the NIC has to be replaced by a new driver which is able to run into user space.
-This new drive, called Poll Mode Driver (PMD) will be used to manage the network interface into user space with the DPDK library.
+When DPDK is used, network interfaces are no longer managed in kernel space.
+The regular Linux NIC driver which is usually used to manage the NIC has to be replaced by a new driver which is able to run into user space.
+This new driver, called Poll Mode Driver (PMD), will be used to manage the network interface into user space with the DPDK library.

 Physical NIC and BAR registers